data-lessons/library-data-intro-DEPRECATED/lesson-materials/LibCarp-introtodata-handout.md

 This multiple choice quiz is designed to embed the regex knowledge you learned during this module.
 We recommend you work through it someone after class (within a week or so).
 Answers are on the answer sheet.

 Q1.
-What is the special character that matches zero or more specific characters
+What is the special character that matches zero or more characters

 - A) `^`
 - B) `#`